Ghanaian wonderkid to Real Madrid: Rare video of 16-year-old wows fans

 Nana Kusi’s journey has been swift.
 After leaving La Masia in 2023, he joined CF Damm in Catalonia, where his rapid development caught the eye of Madrid scouts.

+TikToker Santo-ba breaks down after receiving surprise cash gift from Richard Nii Armah, video trends

-Known for his dribbling and scoring instinct, he has netted seven times in 11 matches this season and 17 goals last season, according to Barca Universal.
+Known for his dribbling and scoring instinct, he has netted seven times in 11 matches this season and 17 goals last season, according to The Stat Guy on X.

 Observers note that a move to Santiago Bernabéu could become a defining chapter for the youngster, placing him on a trajectory toward Europe’s top level.